 - Reach out to a network pastor in your area to discuss what partnership looks like

-- Come to one of our Leaders' Summit.
-We’re also at large evangelical conferences like T4G and The Gospel Coalition’s annual national conference
+- Come to the Fall Leaders' Summit.
+We’re also at large evangelical conferences.
+Find us at events like T4G and The Gospel Coalition’s annual national conference

 - Email us! email@example.com